 Finally, you can connect with a real life tax expert using the Smart Look tool.
 This person is accredited and specializes in self-employment taxes so you can be sure your taxes are done correctly.

-One of the main drawbacks to using TurboTax Self-Employed is that it costs $30-70 more than other competing tax filing products for freelancers.
+One of the main drawbacks to using TurboTax Self-Employed is that it costs $30-90 more than other competing tax filing products for small businesses.

-It might be worth it to pay $144 a year for the QuickBooks Self-Employed Tax Bundle versus paying $154.98 for a one-time tax filing with TurboTax Self-Employed only.
+It might be worth it to pay $12/mo for the first 6 months and then $17/mo afterward, for the QuickBooks Self-Employed Tax Bundle.
+Otherwise, you’ll have to pay for a one-time tax filing with TurboTax Self-Employed only.

-This would be a savings of $11 per year but you also get an amazing bookkeeping software specifically made for freelancers, along with the ability to calculate and pay quarterly estimated taxes.
-Win-win!
+By bundling you’ll get an amazing bookkeeping software specifically made for freelancers, along with the ability to calculate and pay quarterly estimated taxes.

-Want to save $11 a year and get free federal + state tax filing by bundling QuickBooks Self-Employed and TurboTax Self-Employed?
-Click here to get started.
+Ready to bundle savings and get free federal + state tax filing TurboTax Self-Employed?

 However, if you use other bookkeeping programs then TurboTax Self-Employed may NOT be the most budget-friendly option.